 - Cassava Flour: Made from a root vegetable making it ideal for grain-free baking.
 A good substitute would be arrowroot powder.

-- Ground Flax: I love the nutty flavor, plus the omega 3 essential fatty acids and fiber they add to these healthy cookies.
+- Ground Flax: I love the nutty flavor, plus the omega 3 essential fatty acids and fiber they add to these vegan cookies.

 Why do Peanut Butter Cookies have fork marks?